 Stepping Stones Project

-Stepping Stones is a programme of environmental projects within the Shropshire Hills Area of Outstanding Natural Beauty (AONB).
-The programme covers an area of 220km² and includes two major sites of importance for nature conservation: Long Mynd and the Stiperstones.
+The programme area covers a total area of 220km² within the Shropshire Hills Area of Outstanding Natural Beauty (AONB), and includes two major sites of conservation importance: Long Mynd and the Stiperstones.

-The effect of these changes is that many species characteristic of the Shropshire Hills, such as dormouse, curlew, mountain pansy and the small fritillary butterfly, are in decline or have been lost.
+The effect of these changes is that many species characteristic of the Shropshire Hills, such as dormouse, curlew, mountain pansy and the small pearl bordered fritillary butterfly, are in decline or have been lost.